Juneau, Alaska: Government and politics

-While there are more state jobs based in Anchorage than in Juneau, the state government still maintains a substantial presence in Juneau.
+While more state jobs are based in Anchorage than in Juneau, the state government still maintains a substantial presence in Juneau.
 A number of executive branch departments, as well as the legislature, are based in Juneau.
-The legislature, in response to repeated pressure from Southcentral Alaska to move either the capital or the legislature, acquired and renovated several buildings in the vicinity of the Alaska State Capitol, which hold committee meeting rooms and administrative offices for the Legislative Affairs Agency.
-These buildings were named for former legislators Terry Miller and Thomas B. Stewart.
+In response to repeated pressure from Southcentral Alaska to move either the capital or the legislature, the legislature acquired and renovated several buildings in the vicinity of the Alaska State Capitol, which hold committee meeting rooms and administrative offices for the Legislative Affairs Agency.
+The buildings were named for former legislators Terry Miller and Thomas B. Stewart.
 Stewart, a Juneau native and son of early Juneau mayor Benjamin D. Stewart, represented Juneau in the Senate during the 1st Alaska State Legislature.
-He later served in Juneau's Alaska Superior Court judgeship and was noted as an authority on the latter territory/early statehood eras of Alaska's history.
+He later served in Juneau's Alaska Superior Court judgeship and was noted as an authority on the territory and early statehood eras of Alaska's history.

-The federal government has a nine-story federal building in Juneau in the area known as "The Flats".
-Along Gold Creek near its mouth and a short distance east of the Juneau-Douglas Bridge, the building houses numerous federal agencies, the United States District Court for the District of Alaska, and Juneau's main post office.
-It was designed by Linn A. Forrest and constructed in 1966.
-Under the Alaska Statehood Act, the Federal and Territorial Building was transferred to the new state for use as its capitol.
+A nine-story federal government building in Juneau near the mouth of Gold Creek and a short distance east of the Juneau-Douglas Bridge, houses many federal agencies, the United States District Court for the District of Alaska, and Juneau's main post office.
+It is in the area known as "The Flats".
+The building was designed by Linn A. Forrest and built in 1966.